 The number of backlinks to a specific website (or link popularity) is one of the most important factors when determining its page rank.
 This is the reason why acquiring new backlinks or link building is one of the main aspects of SEO.
 And at the core of any link building strategy lies backlink analysis.
 This is the alpha and the omega of link building and should be done before, during and after the link building process.

-There are many backlink tools out there, but for the purpose of this article we will be using our own all-in-one SEO tool Morningscore.
+There are many backlink tools out there, but for this article, we will be using our own All-In-One SEO tool Morningscore.

 (If you don’t already have a Morningscore account, grab your 14-day free trial.
 You’ll thank me later. 👍)

 The first thing you will notice in a link report is your link rank.
+Link rank is your number one indicator of link building efficiency.
 This is the global position of your website compared to every other website on the internet.
 It is determined by the number and value of your backlinks.

 Keeping an eye on your rank history number is an easy way of checking up on your link building progress.